 For information contact Mike.

 Recently we had catalyst groups which were good for many, but for some did not work as well.
-We will soon be re-organising small groups in geographical locations, to meet in each other homes.
-Please watch this space for future news.
-It is still our desire that groups stimulate each of us at Hope to develop a closer walk with Jesus.
+Earlier in 2018 we introduced Community Groups.
+These meet at roughly 2 week intervals in each others homes.
+There are various groups and it is our desire that groups stimulate each of us at Hope to develop a closer walk with Jesus.

 ‘Therefore encourage one another and build each other up, just as in fact you are doing’.
 1 Thessalonians 5:11